LedgerHQ/ledger-live/README.md

 Please check out the [pnpm](https://pnpm.io/filtering) or [turborepo](https://turborepo.org/docs/core-concepts/filtering) documentation for more details (the syntax is almost similar albeit pnpm being a bit more powerful).

 Here are some examples:

-_TIP: You can pass additional flags by adding the `--` separator before passing the arguments._

 ```sh
 # Install all the dependencies needed for the packages under ./libs